-Should you be unable to join your holiday due to you not having a valid passport, visa or other documentation required by the authorities in your destination or if your are denied boarding by the airline or its handling agents we cannot accept any responsibility for any consequent loss or additional cost incurred.
+Should you be unable to join your holiday due to you not having a valid passport, visa or other documentation required by the authorities in your destination or if you are denied boarding by the airline or its handling agents, we cannot accept any responsibility for any consequent loss or additional cost incurred.

 Passports are required for all overseas holidays or as identification when boarding a UK domestic flight or cruise ship on an international voyage.

 Many countries now require that your passport valid for 3–6 months beyond your stay.

 The UK Government has published advice on new passport rules for travel to Europe after Brexit.
 Please also see our Brexit Advice page for further information.

 Check that the passport is yours, it’s valid and that you’ve packed it (in your hand luggage and not your suitcase!) before you travel.
 It is not uncommon for a traveller to arrive at an airport with a passport belonging to another family member and find themselves unable to travel as planned.
 We strongly recommend you carry a photocopy of your passport separately from your main travel documents.

 Travelling to or via the USA